In some parts of the world, mango (Mangifera indica) is called the “king of fruits” (

 It’s a drupe, or stone fruit, which means that it has a large seed in the middle.

-Mango is native to India and Southeast Asia and has been cultivated for over 4,000 years.
-There are hundreds of types of mango, each with a unique taste, shape, size and color (1).
+Mango is native to India and Southeast Asia, and people have cultivated it for over 4,000 years.
+Hundreds of types of mango exist, each with its own characteristic taste, shape, size, and color (

 - Calories: 99